ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 In this stage, you can use the CLI `cocoa inventory add` command, and the data from `pipelinectl` commands, to create the inventory entries.

-If there are problems in the pipeline run, you migh want to skip inventory update to avoid a problematic inventory.
-To skip inventory update use the following environment variables:
+If there are problems in the pipeline run, you might choose to skip an inventory update to avoid a problematic inventory.
+To skip inventory update, use the following environment variables:

 * `skip-inventory-update-on-failure`	Opt-in environment variable from pipeline to specify whether the inventory is updated.
-* `one-pipeline-status`					Set to `1` if there is a stage failure in the pipeline run.
+* `one-pipeline-status`					Set to `1` , if there is a stage failure in the pipeline run.

 Check these variables before calling `cocoa inventory add` in this stage.